newrelic/newrelic-capacitor-plugin/README.md

 * Promise rejection tracking
 * Capture interactions and the sequence in which they were created
 * Pass user information to New Relic to track user sessions
+* Collect offline Events when there is no internet connection

 ## Current Support:
 - Android API 24+